Consumer Medicine Information

 GRISOVIN may increase the effects of alcohol.
 If taken with alcohol it may also cause fast heartbeat, flushing, increased sweating, or redness of the face.
 If you have this reaction, do not drink alcoholic beverages without first checking with your doctor.

-To avoid reinfection, any clothes, towels, bed linen, shoes, headwear etc. that has come into contact with the affected area, should be cleaned thoroughly or disposed of.
+tion, any clothes, towels, bed linen, shoes, headwear etc. that has come into contact with the affected area, should be cleaned thoroughly or disposed of.
 Where possible, clothing and linen should be washed with detergent and hot water and dried in the sun.
 You may use a tinea powder or cream to help reduce the spread of infected clothing and linen.

 All medicines, including GRISOVIN, may cause unwanted side effects in some people.